-Indeed, out of almost 40 samples analysed at CDR laboratories, an average free fatty acids of 0.21% was detected, which is not bad at all.
+Indeed, out of almost 40 samples analysed at CDR laboratories, an average acidity of 0.21% was detected, which is not bad at all.
 No samples were classified as “non extra-virgin”.

 Numerous samples were found to contain very high polyphenol values, however in general, organoleptic characteristics appear to be lower compared to expected standards for this area.